Gg14-gif/binarytree-c-/README.md

 # binarytree-c-
-A binary tree in c++
-you can recreate a family tree and save it
+you create a family tree and saves it